How to Play MORANA: The Open Grave

 Playing your very first game?
 Start with the "Your First Duel" card, it walks you through a scripted opening.

-The two starter decks in the Core Set are ready to play and tuned so none of the advanced rules can even come up while you learn.
+The two starter decks in the box are ready to play and tuned so none of the advanced rules can even come up while you learn.
 When you are ready to build, open the Warden's Codex:

 - Deck size: exactly 20 cards plus 1 Warden.
 Maximum 2 copies of any card, maximum 1 copy of any Legendary.